 This handbook provides information the general administrative policies of the City of Lake Elmo.
-These policies apply to all employees of the city.7 unless covered in a collective bargaining agreement.
+These policies apply to all employees (full-time, part-time, paid-on-call firefighters, seasonals, and interns) of the city\\ unless covered in a collective bargaining agreement.
 Except where specifically noted, these policies do not apply to: